tarneaux/tarneo.fr/content/about.md

 ## Software I Use

+On my PC(s):
-- Editor: [Neovim](https://neovim.io/) for everything: code, text, this website, and so on.
+- Editor: [NeoVim](https://neovim.io/) for everything: code, text, this website, and so on.
 I even make presentations in Markdown and convert them to HTML using [reveal-md](https://github.com/webpro/reveal-md).
 - Web browser: [Qutebrowser](https://qutebrowser.org/), mainly because of its Vim-like keybindings.
 - Youtube players: My own [Invidious](https://invidious.io/) instance on PC's and [NewPipe](https://github.com/TeamNewPipe/NewPipe) for Android.
 - Mobile web browser: [Iceraven](https://github.com/fork-maintainers/iceraven-browser).
 This is the best browser for android because it is the only one that is decent.
 Its features include: